wejesuss/novel-experience/README.md

 - Open Google Chrome, go to extensions page - probably (chrome://extensions/)

-- You have to enable the 'Developer mode', after this click the 'load unpacked' button and choose the foolder you just have donwload yet.
+- You have to enable the 'Developer mode', after this click the 'load unpacked' button and choose the folder you just have donwload yet.

 - Enjoy ☺️